nhardt/footnote/README.md

 ## Core Concepts

-### Your Notebook
+### Personal Wiki

-Your notes live in the top level directory.
-All your devices mirror this complete collection - every device has access to everything you've written.
+Your notes are a markdown wiki.
+The live in a vault and only ever exist on your devices.
+They are only ever transmitted encrypted over the network, and only transmitted to known devices and known peers.

 ### Trusted Sources

-When you trust someone, you're allocating space in a `footnotes/{name}/` directory on your filesystem.
-Their shared documents appear there, and you can reference them in your own notes.
-You're treating them as a credible source worth citing.
+Your notes live in a vault with a special directory called `footnotes`.
+These are documents you can link to that are owned and maintained by trusted sources.
+Trust is established with a one time, out-of-band setup process.

+### Share vs Sync

+"Share" is defined as transmitting documents to your trusted peers.

+"Sync" is defined as coordinating an eventually consistent view of all your notes across all your devices.

-### The Trust Model
+### Infrastructure

-With Footnote you will set up a "share" relationship with someone you know and trust.
-There is a one time setup of the communication channel where you import Alice's contact information (her identity and devices) and are creating space for documents she has shared with you.

-After the initial setup, when your devices connect, Footnote checks to see which documents need updating and facilitates the transfer.

-This separation means:

-1. Setting up trust is a one-time relationship establishment
-2. Sharing is an ongoing, selective transmission of specific documents
-3. You control what goes out; they control what goes out to you
+#### Public

+The internet infrastucture required to facilitate data exachanges are Iroh signaling servers.
+An end user just needs a device that is on somewhere.

+#### Primary Devivce

+A user will designated a single device as primary.
+This is the device where the vault is created.
+Additional devices are added via the primary.
+On the primary device, the user creates a new device.
+This generates a one time key.
+On a secondary device, the user joins a repo, providing the one time connect screen.

+It's not required that the primary device is always available, but something that is imagined is that a single device, like a desktop or even a dedicated device, will be on somewhere.
+User devices will try to sync there first.
+Sharing is imagined to happen between primaries.

 ## Identity and Users

 ### Three-Layer Identity System

-Every user has three identifiers:
+A contact in your contact list has three identifiers:

-1. **Master Key** - Ed25519 cryptographic keypair, the canonical immutable identity
+1. **Master Key** - Ed25519 public key, the primary identifier
-2. **Nickname** - What they call themselves publicly (e.g., "@alice-jones")
+2. **Nickname** - The name provided in their contact record.
-3. **Petname** - What YOU call them locally (e.g., "alice", "mom", "bob")
+3. **Petname** - The name you use for them locally. "mom", "dad", etc.

 When you trust someone, you assign them a petname.
 That becomes their directory name in `footnotes/`.
 Multiple people can refer to the same person by different